miriamschalamun/RNA_Tricho/README.md

 library(topGO)
 library(rrvgo)
 ```
+ Set up working directory and date, which is added to the output files
 ```{r set up working directory and date}
 # Set the path to the directory where you want to perform the analysis and have all other required files stored (e.g. count files).
 Make sure to save the script in the same directory